SunnyMorningBots/Engine/README.md

-# Engine
+# Engine For Chess.
-A development of a new invention based on agi
+soon will release a new exe file with more code simplify and greater thinking